ballerina-platform/ballerina-distribution/examples/kafka-service-sasl/kafka_service_sasl.md

 # Kafka service - SASL authentication

-The Kafka service receives messages from the Kafka server using the Kafka listener via SASL/PLAIN authentication.
+The `kafka:Service` receives messages from the Kafka server using the `kafka:Listener` via SASL/PLAIN authentication.
 SASL/PLAIN authentication is done by providing the `kafka:AuthenticationConfiguration` along with `kafka:SecurityProtocol` as `kafka:PROTOCOL_SASL_PLAINTEXT` in the `kafka:ConsumerConfiguration`.
 Use this to connect to a Kafka server secured with SASL/PLAIN.

 ::: code kafka_service_sasl.bal :::